Identity & App Modernization Checklist

-Migrating apps and users from legacy identity systems, like SiteMinder, can be a daunting task.
-Complex analysis and planning, and the need to rewrite apps and perform extensive testing — all while running your business — are just the tip of the iceberg for migration challenges.
+Moving apps and users from legacy identity systems, like SiteMinder, can be a daunting task.
+Complex analysis and planning, and the need to rewrite apps and perform extensive testing — all while running your business — are just the tip of the iceberg for app modernization challenges.

 But, it doesn’t have to be that way.
-Identity orchestration is transforming the migration process for good.
+Identity Orchestration is transforming the app modernization process for good.

-Strata’s Maverics Migration software is a new approach for migration that all but eliminates traditional migration challenges.
-Maverics automates and simplifies the migration and modernization process with built-in best practices.
+Strata’s Maverics software is a new approach that all but eliminates traditional modernization challenges.
+Maverics automates and simplifies common roadblocks with built-in best practices.

-Successful identity migrations follow this predictable, five step pattern: Migration Planning > User Account Migration > App Migration > Coexistence > Retire Legacy.
+Successful identity and app moderniations follow this predictable, five step pattern: Modernization Planning > User Account Migration > App Migration > Coexistence > Retire Legacy.

 Migration planning and discovery